|Home ::: Information for Prospective Members ::: Corner Marking ::: Club Road Rules ::: 2020 Rides ::: Contact :::|

 Prospective members must have attended at least three rides in the previous 12 months before applying for membership.
-Full membership costs $60, Associate membership $30.
+Full membership costs $30 per year, Associate membership $15.
 Associate membership applies to non-riders such as pillions or partners who can enjoy Social Sips, BBQs and weekends away.

 We have rides in all directions from Melbourne in about a 200km radius.
 Yes, we do have rides that head out west, usually starting at the Laverton service station on Geelong Road.